|

 Pico.
 She also figures prominently in the pedigree of Ashan

-Adar, a gelding whose traits and qualities set the standard
+Adar, a gelding whose traits and qualities set the standards

 But